fjsaitua/RY-dFBA/main P_pastoris dFBA/README.md

-*Pichia pastoris* dFBA
+# *Pichia pastoris* dFBA

-P_pastoris dFBA is a version of the RY-dFBA platform developed by Benjamín Sánchez designed to understand and ultimately improve dynamic cultivations of the methylotrophic yeast Pichia pastoris.
+*P. pastoris* dFBA is a version of the RY-dFBA platform developed by Benjamín Sánchez designed to understand and ultimately improve dynamic cultivations of this yeast.

 _It is divided into three sections, whose functions are detailed below:_